0HuanyuLi0/blandbook-frontend/README.md

 ## Authorization

 User can login with their exsiting account or sign up a new account with their email.
+User can change to sign in form and back to log in form, after signing up user will automatically log in and enter into their account.
+You can try out Blandbook with user account brendan@gmail.com, daniel@gmail.com or lei@gmail.com with password chicken

 It uses React-bootstrap `Button` to style.
-User can change to sign in form and back to log in form, after signing up user will automatically log in and ebter into their account.
-You can try out Blandbook with user account brendan@gmail.com, daniel@gmail.com or lei@gmail.com with password chicken

 ## Google Map React

 On the DashBorad page, user can see all users location in the Google map section.

 If user click the avatar on map, they will get the basic information of users beside the map.

 A bounding box is added to show all the users location when updated the website or add a new user.

 ## Search Function